MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1926-Safety-Health-Regulations-Construction/subpart-S-Underground-Construction-Caissons-Cofferdams-Compressed-Air/section-1926.800.md

 (iii) Installation of above-ground controls for reversing the air flow.

-(j) *Air quality and monitoring* - (1) *General.* Air quality limits and control requirements for construction are found in § 1926.55, except as modified by this section.
+(j) *Air quality and monitoring*—(1) *General.* Air quality limits and control requirements for construction are found in § 1926.55, except as modified by this section.

 (i)(A) The employer shall assign a competent person who shall perform all air monitoring required by this section.